RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/explorer/Page Components/Activity Feed Component/Activity Feed Component.md

 ![Image of an Activity Feed Page](<Activity Feed 1.png>)

 ## Viewing The Activity Feed
-It is important to note that Activity Feed component displays information related to an [item of an entity.](../../../Glossary/glossary.md#table-items-and-columns)
+It is important to note that the Activity Feed component displays information related to an [item of an entity.](../../../Glossary/glossary.md#table-items-and-columns)

 To view the default activity feed from Explorer, it is assumed that an item is present within the entity for which you want to view the Activity Feed.
 To view the activity feed from the default tab that is provided with every item: